| 1 | Mexico |

 Geographically, Colombia is home to the northern extent of the Andes mountain range, which runs vertically right down the centre.
 So the country is split in two: the western portions share snakes with Central America, while the east has species similar to Brazil.

 Longest snake – the green anaconda takes the cake again.
 One of its hotspots within Colombia is the Guaviare River, a tributary of the Orinoco.
-Colombia was where many western scientists explored during the early 20th century, and tales flooded out of anacondas measuring 10.5, even 11.5 metres.
+Colombia was a hotspot of exploring western scientists during the early 20th century, and endless tales flooded out of anacondas measuring 10, even 11.5 metres.
 A typical description was “longer than my canoe”, made by scientists sailing down wide rainforest rivers.

 Deadliest snake – in the west, it’s the fer-de-lance, which causes 50-70% of bites in Antioquia and Chocó regions, with a fatality rate of 6%.
 In the east, the common lancehead dominates.